 Recently I learned the answer.
 It was published in 1936 and was written by the great British writer, W. Somerset Maugham.
 The story is called “The Verger.”

-A verger was like a janitor and took care of the inside of a church.
+A verger was like a janitor who took care of the inside of a church.
 They were poorly paid and lowest on the social scale.

-Pierce Brosman, Hilary Swank, Peter Jennings, Sean Connery, Sir Richard Branson (founder of Virgin Atlantic Airways,) Sir Peter Ustinov were all dropouts from high school.
+Pierce Brosnan, Hilary Swank, Peter Jennings, Sean Connery, Sir Richard Branson (founder of Virgin Atlantic Airways,) Sir Peter Ustinov were all dropouts from high school.